thisch/ngsolve/README.md

 Since the git repository is created from the original subversion repository using git filter-branch, fast-forwarding of the individual branches might not work all the time.
-In comparison to the svn repo mesh files (*.vol and *.vol.gz) and the quickstart.pdf file have been removed in order to reduce the size of the repository.
+In comparison to the svn repo one extremely large mesh file (cube.vol, ~200MB!) and several mistakenly committed auto-generated autotools scripts have been removed in order to reduce the size of the repository.
 The files can be reproduced from the source files which are still included in the repository.
+Note, that for a final conversion one should remove all mesh files from the repository and instead generate them directly from the geometry input files in the build process.

 The shell script convert.sh and the authors file for converting the subversion repository is located together with this README file in the